Skip to main content

 The 1G system operates on frequencies of 800 MHz and 900 MHz, providing a bandwidth of 10 MHz.

-It utilizes analogue switching technology and frequency modulation (FM) for modulation.
+It utilizes analog switching technology and frequency modulation (FM) for modulation.

 The system primarily supports voice services and employs Frequency Division Multiple Access (FDMA) for access.